HINKOKO/holbertonschool-higher_level_programming/python-test_driven_development/README.md

 	**Tests** are <u>***very important***</u> because we can not just type code and walk away and assume **everything will be allright.**<br>
 	By writing *unit tests* we can test and check the software we are working on, to assure that all cases will be covered, with appropriate errors when necessary.
 - **How to write Docstrings to create tests:**
+	Proper way is demonstrated inside the folder /tests on this repository
-- How to write documentation for each module and function
+- **How to write documentation for each module and function:**
+	Same answer as above
-- What are the basic option flags to create tests
+- **What are the basic option flags to create tests:**

-- How to find edge cases
+- **How to find edge cases:**